Top 10 ChatGPT Keyboard Tips for 2026

 There's also an extended version: Ctrl+Shift+C+S, which gives you export options before copying.
 You can choose to:

 Ya know what's crazy?
-How much we still type in 2025 when we could just be talking.
+How much we still type in 2026 when we could just be talking.
 That's where Alt+R comes in—it activates voice input mode in ChatGPT, and it's been a total game-changer for people who think better out loud or struggle with typing.
+With the new neural voice processing in 2026, the accuracy is now over 98% even in noisy environments.

 I started using this when I had a minor wrist injury and couldn't type comfortably.
 What surprised me was how much more natural and fluid my prompts became.
 There's something about speaking that lets you express complex ideas more easily than typing them out.